bufferapp/README/README.md

 Welcome, friend! 👋 This is the Buffer Engineering Team Wiki.
 It's is a living, evolving project that exists to guide you through all the info you need to know to be a happy and productive Buffer Engineer.
 It's a handy reference whether you're new, changing teams, or just like breaking down knowledge silos!

 ## Contributing to the Wiki
 All contributions would be glorious.
-An out of date wiki is so much worse than the occasional misleading new contribution, so please *err or the side of sharing your knowledge*.
+An out of date wiki is so much worse than the occasional misleading new contribution, so please **err on the side of sharing your knowledge**.

 Wikis are best when they're living and evolving.
 As an async, remote team, let's create a wiki that reflects our commitment to this way of work! 🌍